-The Company has estimated the amount of the BCMETC claim to be receivable on a discounted basis under the assumption that the Company will receive a portion of the BCMETC claim that is similar to the portion of the claims received as a refund in previous years.
-In late July 2014 the Company received a full refund of \$1,849,559 being the entire BCMETC claim for the year ended March 31, 2014.
-In late July 2015 the Company received \$335,730 being the entire BCMETC claim including interest related to the year ended March 31, 2015.
+The Company has estimated the amount of the BCMETC claim to be receivable under the assumption that the Company will receive the full amount similar to refunds claimed and received in previous years.
+In late July 2015 the Company received \$335,730, being the entire BCMETC claim including interest related to the year ended March 31, 2015.
 The Company remains eligible for additional annual BCMETC refunds in the coming years based on their qualified costs for each applicable period.